munificent/magpie/doc/site/markdown/program-structure.markdown

 Magpie programs are stored in plain text files with a <tt>.mag</tt> file extension.
 Magpie does not compile ahead of time: programs are interpreted directly from source, from top to bottom like a typical scripting language.

-## Expressions

-Unlike most imperative languages, but like most functional languages, Magpie does not have *statements*, only *expressions*.
-Flow control, blocks, and variable declarations are all expressions which return values.
-This is valid in
-Magpie:

-    :::magpie
-    print(if result then "yes" else "no")

 ## Comments

 Comments are as in C, C++, Java, etc.: